College Savings Plans

 Consider financial aid

 Financial aid eligibility is based on a variety of factors, not just on need and household income.
 Many families mistakenly believe they won’t qualify for financial aid.
 They prematurely decide not to apply for assistance.
-In fact, according to the College Board nearly two-thirds of all full-time undergraduate students receive financial aid in the form of grants, loans, and work-study programs.1
+In fact, according to the College Board most full-time undergraduate students receive financial aid in the form of grants, loans, and work-study programs.1

 When your child is in high school, start thinking about applying for aid.
 To learn more about eligibility requirements, application deadlines, and available types of federal financial loans and aid, visit Education Finances.